Brain Experts Convene in Cape Town to Discuss Emerging Research and Local Applications of Brain Science and Dementia Risk Reduction

 Cape Town South Africa

-Leading dementia scientists, clinicians and health professionals from around the world will gather in Cape Town, South Africa and online May 15-16 for the Alzheimer’s Association International Conference® (AAIC®) Satellite Symposium, co-hosted by the Alzheimer’s Association, Global Brain Health Institute (GBHI) and the Atlantic Fellows for Equity in Brain Health.
+Leading dementia scientists, clinicians and health professionals from around the world gathered in Cape Town, South Africa and online from May 15-16 for the Alzheimer’s Association International Conference® (AAIC®) Satellite Symposium, co-hosted by the Alzheimer’s Association, Global Brain Health Institute (GBHI) and the Atlantic Fellows for Equity in Brain Health.

-At the Symposium, African and international leaders will discuss the latest dementia science research and how advances in public health, diagnosis and treatment can be applied in Africa and around the world.
+At the Symposium, African and international leaders discussed the latest dementia science research and how advances in public health, diagnosis and treatment can be applied in Africa and around the world.

 “The Alzheimer’s Association and GBHI are committed to global research initiatives such as the AAIC Satellite Symposium to support research and clinical practice that meets the unique cultural, demographic and economic realities of individual countries,” said Maria C. Carrillo, Ph.D., Alzheimer’s Association chief science officer and medical affairs lead.
 “This collaboration across international borders is critical to address gaps in research in ways that support our mutual goal of discovering better methods of early diagnosis, treatment, prevention and, ultimately, a cure for Alzheimer’s and all other dementia.”